jallanxjallan/onemanairforce/adaptation/stories/santoso_necklace.md

 ---
+category: present
+date: 15 November 1988
+status: draft
 title: Santoso Necklace
-date: 15 November 1988
-status: new

 ---

-In mid November 1988, Muharto and Cameron visit the widow and son of Santoso.
+Muharto and Cameron visit the widow and son of Santoso.
 The son, Hadi, admits that the night before the ceremony he talked a guard into letting him view his father's remains, and took a necklace belonging to his father when the guard's back with turned.
 He